cardano-foundation/CIPs/CIP-1694/README.md

 The answer is that SPOs are chosen purely for block production and not all SPOs will want to become DReps.
 Voters can choose to delegate their vote to DReps without needing to consider whether they are also a good block producer, and SPOs can choose to represent Ada holders or not.
+Conversely, some community members may wish to represent others without also needing to run a successful stake pool.

 ### Ratification Requirements Table